Nita M. Lowey 21st Century Community Learning Center Grant Program

 For more information about the remote monitoring process, including a description of each of the monitoring components, the people responsible for completing them, and a timeline for completion, please review the 21st CCLC Remote Monitoring Guidance document.

-On September 22, 2021, DPI held a webinar for grantees that provided an overview of the remote monitoring process - 21st CCLC Remote Monitoring Webinar Slides.
-For a recording of the webinar, please contact Tanya Morin
+On September 22, 2021, DPI held a webinar for grantees that provided an overview of the remote monitoring process.
+Access the 21st CCLC Remote Monitoring Webinar Slides and view the Webinar Recording.

 Components of On-Site Monitoring Visits